 Even if the trial court reduces the future expenses to $75K, this still gives the shopper a $895K verdict.
 This was a big win for the shopper.
 As you’ll see from some of the other cases below, shoppers don’t always win their cases against Walmart.

-Case Sent Back to State Court; No Evidence Worth More than $75,000
+Case Sent Back to State Court (No Evidence Worth Over $75K)

 This isn’t my case.
 Willie Ann Jackson sued Wa l-mart Stores East, LP for negligence in state court.
 Walmart attempted to remove the case to federal court (Tampa Division).